PPBoxHead/Penumbra-D3D11/README.md

 - Windows 10 SDK
 - Git

+Most of the 3rd-party dependencies are included as git submodules, so, once you download the repository, open the command prompt in the project folder and run `git submodule update --init --recursive`.
 The only requirements to be able to build is have `Visual Studio 2022`, you download the repository project, open the `Penumbra-D3D11.sln` and hit `F5`.
-Most of the 3rd-party dependencies are included as git submodules, so, once you download the repository, open the command prompt in the project folder and run `git submodule update --init --recursive`

 The project is intended to be used on Windows 10 or later that supports DirectX 11, **There's not any support to build on platforms out of Windows.**